<> <> <> <>

 1. Think of someone you love.
 Like your best mate, your mum etc. Imagine them happy and laughing.
 Truly happy.
 Not a stress in the world.
 No sadness, no challenges, just a great life.
 Let the feeling of their laughter fill you up.
 Now repeat your phrases above while holding onto that image.

 2. Try to move towards people you are more neutral about.
 A few different faces will jump into your mind.
 That's fine.
 Keep the good times rolling.
-Keep repeating the phrases but really make sure you are visualising these people.
-Happy and stress free.
+Keep repeating the phrases but make sure you are visualising these people.
+Happy and stress-free.

 3. People you dislike.
 Yeah, not as easy.
 You should ironically be able to imagine them easier but the act of wishing them well might be a bit tougher.
 This is however when all the magic happens.
 If it's too much for you to begin with skip this step.

 4. Yourself.
 Depending on who you are this can come easily or with more difficulty.
-Imagine yourself, smiling, laughing and repeat the phrases.
+Imagine yourself, smiling and laughing, and repeat the phrases.

 A few minutes of this is all you need (ideally 5).
 You can even practice it walking down the street when you see strangers.
 Just repeat the 4 phrases (in your head!).